Skip to main content

 If a catastrophe does not happen, wouldn’t all this work be wasted?

 Unfortunately, the probability of a catastrophe is too high.
 However, even if a large catastrophe doesn’t occur, with an increasing global population and the threat of climate change, we expect food insecurity to be a growing concern.
-We hope some of the work we’re doing will be able to help ensure people have access to the nutrients they need, if their regions experience extended droughts, severe flooding, massive locust swarms, and other anticipated threats to conventional food supplies.
+We hope some of the work we’re doing will be able to help ensure people have access to the nutrients they need, if their regions experience extended droughts, severe flooding, massive locust swarms, or other anticipated threats to conventional food supplies.

 If we cannot feed people adequately today, how can you claim that we could feed everyone even if the sunlight is affected?